-Due to COVID-19 precautions, as of March 2020 all lessons are conducted online via Zoom conferencing.
 General hours for lessons are Mondays- Wednesdays with start times from 10am to 7pm.
 Saturdays are offered twice monthly for adult students depending on interest level.
-Please specify your availability within this time frame in your intial email.
+Please specify your availability within this time frame on the contact form.

 The first lesson is a chance for us to determine if I am the right teacher for you or your child.
 If either of us feel this is not the case, I am happy to make a referral to a more appropriate activity or another teacher.
-In this case, the lesson will be charged at the drop-in fee of $35 for 30 minutes (children) or $60 for an hour (adults).
+The intro lesson is $40 (30 minutes).

 I do not offer complimentary “meet and greets”.
 I feel that the best way to determine if my lessons are right for you or your child is to take a lesson.
 As such, the student must rent a violin prior to the first lesson to be able to get an accurate feel for lessons.
 Please see the “Obtaining a Violin” section to select the appropriate sized instrument for the student.